lexxyungcarter/laravel-modules/README.md

 # Laravel-Modules

 ## Why This Fork?
+- Prefix module name when creating table for the module
+- Added **--api** option when generating controller

 The main branch is an excellent work of art!
 But sometimes when you are building a Module, you need the migration table to have the module's name prefix so as to avoid collision with other tables, and/or keep modules clean.
 It's arguably easier to view all tables used by the module at a glance, and also avoid collisions with other modules which would potentially use the same table (e.g. Role, Department, Category models)
 This package will generate a migration table prefixed with the module's name.
 ```php